CESP - Counseling, Educational and School Psychology

 Study of the historical perspectives of assessment and the use of assessments for diagnostic and intervention planning.
 Includes the basic concepts of assessments, including statistical concepts such as reliability and validity.
 Provides preparation on the methods of conducting assessment meetings, procedures for identifying risk of harm to self or others, identifying trauma, and the ethical and culturally relevant practice of assessment in counseling.

 CESP 823.
-Experimental Design in Educational Research 3 credit hours
+Experimental Design in Educational Research (3).

 Focuses on the use of inferential statistics for various experimental designs.
 Parametric topics covered include t-test, one-way and factorial analysis of variance and covariance (with and without repeated measures), post-hoc comparisons, and simple and multiple regression.
 Also covers selected nonparametric statistics.
 Develops all statistics through practical application with computer programs.
 Prerequisite: CESP 704 or instructor's consent.

 Examines and practices techniques of counseling through simulated counseling situations and extensive examination of counseling case studies.
-Prerequisite: CESP 803 (or concurrent enrollment).
+Pre- or corequisite: CESP 803; minimum grade in CESP 824 is a B in order to move on to the counseling practicum courses (CESP 856 or CLES 860).

-Examines the theoretical foundations of group work, group dynamics, group leadership, and the process for planning and conducting group work that is ethical, culturally relevant, and effective.
-Prerequisites: CESP 803 and 824.
+Examines the theoretical foundations of group work, group dynamics, group leadership, and the process for planning and conducting group work that is ethical, culturally relevant and effective.
+Prerequisites: CESP 803 and 824 with a minimum grade of B; minimum grade in CESP 825 is a B in order to move on to the internship course (CESP 949A, 949B, 949C or CLES 952A, 952B, 952C).

 CESP 827.
-Field Experiences for Non Education School Counseling Students 3 credit hours
+Field Experiences for Non Education School Counseling Students (3).

 CESP 831.
-Social Psychology for Educational and Helping Professions 3 credit hours
+Social Psychology for Educational and Helping Professions (3).

 A critical study of an individual's thoughts, feelings and behaviors, based on the influences of, and the impact and interactions with, social settings and the individual's culture.
 Theory, research and practice in relation to social, developmental, psychological and educational issues and problems are discussed throughout the course.
 Furthermore, this is examined in the context of how it may impact the helping relationship.
 Students study the relationship between social settings and the psychological functioning of children, adolescents and adults.
 Students also study the role of educational and psychological professionals within the cultural, academic and organizational operations of education.
 Prerequisites: CLES 801 (previously taught as CESP 701) or equivalent, CESP 728 or equivalent, or instructor's consent.

 CESP 834.
-Biological Principles and Psychological Functioning for School Psychologists 3 credit hours
+Biological Principles and Psychological Functioning for School Psychologists (3).

 Biological bases of behavior and implications for assessment and intervention within school settings are major topics.
 Neuropsychological assessment and intervention, sensory and motor functioning, and psychopharmacological treatments relevant to children's functioning in school comprise a major component.
 Specially designed for school psychologists.
 Prerequisite: graduate standing in the CESP department (enrolled in a degree program or nondegree A status in CESP), or instructor's consent.